Margaret has entertained guests elegantly for the past 50 years. She is an accomplished and admired cook, baker, and hostess.

 Step 2: Don't Over-Chill the Bottle

-The ideal temperature for serving champagne is 47–50 °F, and experts say Americans drink their much too cold for optimal taste, aroma and effervescence.
-Chill the bottle long enough to reach that temperature (around 4 hours in the refrigerator), but not longer than 3–4 days.
+The ideal temperature for serving champagne is 46 to 50°F, and experts say Americans drink their champagne much too cold for optimal taste, aroma, and effervescence.
+Chill the bottle long enough to reach that temperature (around four hours in the refrigerator), but not longer than three to four days.

 Don't open the chilled bottle until you're ready to pour it.